mozman/ezdxf/docs/source/layouts.rst

    rotation angle around the z-axis in degrees.
 Create :class:`UnderlayDef` by the :class:`Drawing` factory function :meth:`~Drawing.add_underlay_def`, see :ref:`tut_underlay`. (requires DXF version AC1015 or later)

+.. method:: Layout.add_entity(dxfentity)

+   Add an existing DXF entity to a layout, but be sure to unlink (:meth:`~Layout.unlink_entity()`) first the entity from the previous owner layout.

+.. warning:: Moving DXF entities between layouts is not well tested and may break the DXF structure!

 Delete entities
 ---------------

+.. method:: Layout.unlink_entity(entity)

+   Unlink `entity` from layout but does not delete entity from the drawing database.

 .. method:: Layout.delete_entity(entity)